oorabona/docker-containers/ansible/README.md

 Although subject to various opinions, decision has been made from the very beginning to install `Ansible` under its own user and not as `root`.
 Not only for security reasons but also because of _bind mounting hell_ where temporary files from inside the containers created with `root` user could lead to some issues outside the container, on the host.

 Last but not least, this container builds `Ansible` for use with `Python 3.x`.
 No backward compatibility work will be done.
-Deal with that, *Python 2.x is dead* :wink:
+Deal with that, _Python 2.x is dead_ :wink:

-# Last words
+## Last words

-Feel free to contribute, open issues or submit PR, they are all welcomed ! :beer:
+Feel free to contribute, open issues or submit PR, they are all welcome ! :beer: